Modular Neural Image Signal Processing: Experimental Results

-We evaluated our modular ISP framework against recent neural ISP methods, including black-box end-to-end models (PyNet~\cite{zurich}, LAN~\cite{lan}, LiteISP~\cite{lite-isp}, Invertible-ISP~\cite{invertible}, FourierISP~\cite{fourier}, MicroISP~\cite{microisp}, ISPDiffuser~\cite{ispdiffuser}) and multi-stage architectures (CIE~XYZ~Net~\cite{afifi2021cie}, ParamISP~\cite{paramisp}, and FlexISP~\cite{flexisp}).
-We used the S24 dataset~\cite{s24}, which provides all data needed to train and evaluate our framework.
-The dataset includes pseudo ground-truth denoised raw images generated by Adobe Lightroom’s AI-based denoiser (for training our denoising module) and six ground-truth sRGB images per raw input, corresponding to one default style (Style~\#0) and five artistic styles (Styles~\#1–5), making it a suitable benchmark for evaluating the scalability of our method in handling multiple styles.
+We used the S24 dataset~\cite{s24}, which provides all data needed to train and evaluate our framework.~The dataset includes pseudo ground-truth denoised raw images generated by~Adobe Lightroom’s AI-based denoiser (for training our denoising module) and six ground-truth sRGB images per raw input, corresponding to one default style (Style~\#0) and five artistic styles (Styles~\#1–5), making it a suitable benchmark for evaluating the scalability of our method in handling multiple styles.
 The dataset comprises 2,619 training, 205 validation, and 400 test pairs.
-For results on the MIT-Adobe FiveK dataset~\cite{Adobe5K}, see Sec.~\ref{sec:results-adobe-5k} in the supplementary material.
+For results on MIT-Adobe FiveK dataset~\cite{Adobe5K}, see Sec.~\myref{sec:supp-additional-results}{K.2} the supplementary material.

-We trained three denoising variants ($\mathcal{D}_{\texttt{raw}}$): lite (0.25~M parameters), base (0.93~M), and large (3.6~M), described in Sec.~\ref{sec:supp-denoising-nets} of the supplementary material.
+We trained three denoising variants ($\mathcal{D}_{\texttt{raw}}$): lite (0.25~M parameters), base (0.93~M), and large (3.6~M), described in Sec.~\myref{sec:supp-denoising-nets}{C.1} of the supplementary material.
 These yield three configurations of our full pipeline.
 Each module (denoising, photofinishing, and detail enhancement) was trained separately.
 Owing to our modular design, only the photofinishing and detail-enhancement networks are style-specific, while the denoiser is shared across all styles.
 This greatly reduces training and memory requirements when supporting multiple picture styles, unlike prior methods that must retrain and load the entire ISP pipeline into memory to adapt to new styles.
-All baselines were trained per style using their official implementations (see Sec.~\ref{sec:evaluation_details} in the supplementary material for details).
+All baselines were trained per style using their official implementations (see Sec.~\myref{sec:evaluation_details}{L} of the supplementary material for details).